lmarinl1/HPC-Project-DNA/README.md

 ### Translation: mRNA to protein

-Finally the program will be performing a translation from mRNA to protein.
+After this the program will be performing a translation from mRNA to protein.
 During translation, mRNA is converted to protein.
 A group of three mRNA nucleotides encodes for a specific amino acid and is called a codon.
 Each mRNA corresponds to a specific amino acid sequence and forms the resultant protein.
 Two codons, called start and stop codons, signal the beginning and end of translation.
 The final protein product is formed after the stop codon has been reached.
 A table called the genetic code can be referred to in order to see which codons encode for which specific amino acids.
 Several of the codons end up encoding for the same amino acid, a process that is referred to as redundancy in the genetic code.
 In the next picture we can see how the codons turns into proteins.

 ![Project description](images/geneticCode.PNG)